Drakeo/ssr.SlackBuild/README.md

 this program is actually quite complex.
 It's 'simple' in the sense that it's easier to use than ffmpeg/avconv or VLC :).
  ~~~
- this will grab the latest master from https://github.com/MaartenBaert/ssr
+ this will grab the latest stable release  from https://github.com/MaartenBaert/ssr
  edit  slack build branch to master if you want the latest devlopment code.
  ~~~
  This will also build your multi-lib for x86_64 with Alien Bobs multi-lib installed